cshum/imagor/README.md

         File safe characters to be excluded from image key escape

   -file-loader-base-dir string
         Base directory for File Loader.
-Will activate File Loader only if this value present -file-loader-path-prefix string
+Enable File Loader only if this value present -file-loader-path-prefix string
         Base path prefix for File Loader

   -file-storage-base-dir string
         Base directory for File Storage.
-Will activate File Storage only if this value present -file-storage-path-prefix string
+Enable File Storage only if this value present -file-storage-path-prefix string
         Base path prefix for File Storage -file-storage-mkdir-permission string